Do you want to learn how to add Google Analytics to WooCommerce?

 The first step is to get the MonsterInsights plugin and install it on your WordPress website.

 As mentioned above, MonsterInsights is the best Google Analytics plugin for WordPress.
-It offers tons of features and reports you can view right inside your WordPress dashboard.
+It offers many features and reports you can view from your WordPress dashboard.

-This plugin makes it super-easy to add Google Analytics to your website without coding.
-Plus, you can set up advanced tracking, which isn’t available on the default analytics platform.
+This plugin makes it super-easy to add new Google Analytics global site tags to your website without coding.
+Plus, you can set up advanced tracking, such as purchase transactions, coupon referrals, and more, which isn’t available on the default analytics platform.

 To set up WooCommerce store tracking, you’ll need a MonsterInsights Pro plan.
 Then, install and activate the plugin on your WordPress website after downloading the plugin to your computer.